k-vkarna/Draw_Levels_Editor/README.md

 ## Introduction

-Here is my c++ source code for LevelEditor - app, designed for edit and create levels for <a href="https://bitbucket.org/rrrfer-admin/drawing">"drawing" game.</a>
+Here is my c++ source code for LevelEditor - app, designed for edit and create levels for <a href="https://bitbucket.org/rrrfer-admin/drawing">"drawing"</a> game.

 ## LevelEditor app